 The mix of activity in the city is at the heart of Wellington's vibrancy.
-Future growth in the city will continue to support a mix of uses and strong links to the wider city and region.
+Future growth in the city will continue to support mixed use - residential, commercial, entertainment, education, parks and open spaces, and strong links to the wider city and region.
 We will develop our streets, laneways, boulevards, built form and open spaces to reinforce Wellington as a city built for people.

-SUPPORTING WELLINGTON'S DYNAMIC CENTRAL CITY
+APPENDIX ONE SUPPORTING WELLINGTON'S DYNAMIC CENTRAL CITY

-A DYNAMIC AND VIBRANT CITY CENTRE...
+A DYNAMIC AND VIBRANT CITY CENTRE